Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 end
 ```

-Users are encouraged to just copy the above code into their own project, in order for `set_accent_color!` to become available.
+Users are encouraged to just copy the above code into their own project, for `set_accent_color!` to become available.

 We can use this function like so: